Pork Cabbage Dumplings. Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.

 Ingredients

-- Salt: To help drain the excess moisture from our cabbage.
+- Salt: To drain excess moisture from our cabbage.
 Cabbage retains much water and needs to be drained before adding to the filling or it'll result in soggy dumplings.

 - Cornstarch: Or sub with potato starch or tapioca starch.
 Starch is the best way to help the filling retain its moisture and bind the filling together, so it doesn't fall apart when you wrap them.